Skip to content

 --trigger strings target specific triggers by slug or UUID for bulk patch (can be repeated or comma-separated)

---unenforce Unenforce trigger (use with --patch for bulk)
+--unwarn Set trigger to produce ApplyGates (default, use with --patch for bulk)

 --verbose Detailed output, additive with default output